- What other names is Rose Geranium Oil known by?

 - Other conditions.

-rash or burning sensation when it is applied to the skin.
+Rose geranium oil is usually applied to the skin.
+Some people can develop a rash or burning sensation when it is applied to the skin.
 Rose geranium oil can also cause eye irritation if applied to the face.

 If you take rose geranium oil by mouth, stick to food amounts.
 The safety of the oil when taken in larger amounts is not known.